lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Consolidation Gateway

-It is proposed to introduce a single entry point for processing consolidation requests.
+It is proposed to introduce a single smart contract entry point for processing consolidation requests.
 This entry point would be responsible for verifying target validators’ withdrawal credentials, checking consolidation preconditions, enforcing consolidation limits, and enabling the consolidation flow to be paused independently in the event of an emergency.

 Using the Withdrawal Vault for this purpose would not be advisable.
 The Withdrawal Vault manages multiple independent concerns, including protocol withdrawals and triggerable exit requests.
 Treating it as a pausable unit would prevent selectively pausing consolidation requests while continuing to accept triggerable withdrawal requests, which is operationally undesirable.